 Here are some special things you can do in November in Rome:

-On the first Sunday of every month, state museums and archeological sites are free for everyone.
+On the first Sunday of November, state museums and archeological sites are free for everyone.

 For the Galleria Borghese, you will need to reserve in advance.